insin/react-filtered-multiselect/README.md

 `selectedOptions` - list of option objects which are selected, so should no longer be displayed in the `<select>`.

+`showFilter` - pass `false` to disable showing the filter input if you just use this component for selection.

 `size` - `size` attribute for the `<select>`

 `textProp` - name of the property in each object in `options` which provides